vishrut-b/Satellite-Image-Segmentation-with-Deep-Learning/index.md

 ---

 ## Model Saving
-Finally, I save our trained U-Net model as an `.h5` file (with a friendly note that the HDF5 format is somewhat “legacy” in modern Keras land):
+Finally, I save the trained U-Net model as an `.h5` file (with a friendly note that the HDF5 format is somewhat “legacy” in modern Keras land):

 ```python
 model.save("satellite_segmentation_full.h5")